bodhicougar/jmdialer-personal/src/pages/index.md

       - media_position: right
         image_alt: Feature 2 illustration
         media_width: sixty
-        subtitle: Product updates, inventory and pricing.
+        subtitle: 'Product updates, inventory and pricing.'
         title: Online Store Management
+        content: >-
-        content: Managing an online business is a full-time job.
+          Managing an online business is a full-time job.
 I will make sure your products look great, sound great, and sell more on your choice of ecommerce platform.
         type: feature